murphyb2/Portfolio/README.md

 ## Acknowledgments

 * [Traversy Media](https://www.youtube.com/channel/UC29ju8bIPH5as8OGnQzwJyA) - Brad's content was immensely helpful in helping me get up to speed with the basics of web development
-* [Mozilla Development Network](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website) - This tutorial helped tremendously in learning the foundations of Django and creating a full application to deployment
+* [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Tutorial_local_library_website) - This tutorial helped tremendously in learning the foundations of Django and creating a full application to deployment